barabarinov/RESTful-events-api/README.md

 ## Features

 - **User registration** and JWT-based authentication.
-- **Post management** with the ability to create, update, delete posts.
+- **Event management** with the ability to create, update, delete events.

 ## Requirements